 Amour Constitutionnel in a nutshell

-Amour Constitutionnel is a creative coaching concept, a place of engagement somewhere between short films, music, literature, exercises and academia.
+Amour Constitutionnel is a creative coaching concept and a volunteer project, a place of engagement somewhere between short films, music, literature, exercises and academia, which is part of the social economy.
 We have the ambition to guide people towards a better understanding of themselves, their relationships and employment opportunities in a world that is definitely not the one that our parents have known.

-In the face of “surprises”, such as the election of Trump, the success of extremist parties or the Brexit, Amour Constitutionnel brings the political and social sciences to a wider audience through innovative cutting-edge tools such as video clips, music, interactive presentations and much more.
+In the face of “surprises”, such as the election of Trump, the success of extremist parties, the Brexit or the “Yellow vests”, Amour Constitutionnel seeks to bring the political and social sciences to a wider audience through innovative cutting-edge tools such as video clips, music, interactive presentations and much more.

-“Do as good or as bad as you want others to do to you”….Amour Constitutionnel aims to generate the audacity that everyone needs to find his or her own way and to invite people to ask themselves the right questions at the right time, to reinvent the concepts and experiences in order to allow everyone to shape the society of the future, or simply : become the person you want to fu*k.
+“Do as good or as bad as you want others to do to you”….Amour Constitutionnel aims to generate the audacity that everyone needs to find his or her own way and to invite people to ask themselves the right questions at the right time, to reinvent the concepts and experiences in order to allow everyone to shape the society of the future.

 What is the idea behind ?

-Inspired by North American liberal arts colleges and the concept and foundations of Positive Psychology, we have created the mind-blowing and entertaining concept that is Amour Constitutionnel.
+Inspired by North American liberal arts colleges, the foundations of Positive Psychology and the concept of the social and solidarity economy (SSE), we have created the mind-blowing and entertaining concept that is Amour Constitutionnel.
 This project was born out of the ideas that a single author does not know everything; theory without practice is empty; conventional coaching advice does not necessarily strike at the root of your problems; the corporate bible unfortunately reads the same everywhere; Facebook friends and Instagram followers may like your pictures but not you; and despite being in a relationship, you still don’t feel complete.
 Above all, that there is no single solution.

 How is this linked to politics ?